-If you are using pressurised irrigation with pressure compensating drippers, replace the adjustable control dripper by a pressure compensating dripper.
-You can adjust the water usage by adjusting the surface area of evaporation.
+If you have a pressurised irrigation system with pressure compensating drippers and the water supply pressure is variable, then you should either replace the adjustable control dripper with a pressure compensating dripper or install a pressure regulator on the water supply.
+If you replace the adjustable dripper with a pressure compensating dripper, you can alter the water usage by changing the surface area of evaporation.
 You can increase the water usage by increasing the surface area of evaporation by connecting a second container to the evaporator via a connecting tube at the bottom of the containers.
 You can decrease the water usage by decreasing the surface area of evaporation (for example, by placing full bottles of water in the evaporator).